magento/devdocs/guides/v2.3/release-notes/bk-release-notes.md

 ---

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
 Magento 2.3.0 is currently in pre-release.
-Check out [Magento 2.3.0 Alpha Quick Start Guide]({{page.baseurl}}/release-notes/2.3.0-quick-start.html) for information on participating in our pre-release evaluation program.
+Check out <a href="{{ page.baseurl }}/release-notes/2.3.0-quick-start.html" target="_blank">Magento 2.3.0 Alpha Quick Start Guide</a> for information on participating in our pre-release evaluation program.
 </div>